National Urban Security Technology Laboratory: Mission

 The laboratory's mission is "to test, evaluate, and analyze homeland security capabilities while serving as a technical authority to first responder, state, and local entities in protecting our cities."
 In fulfilling this mission, the laboratory serves as a federal technical authority promoting the successful development and integration of homeland security technologies into operational end-user environments.

 The lab "is constantly developing and testing new tools for our brave first responders to use in the event of a terrorist attack, industrial accident or natural disaster and closely collaborates with law enforcement agencies ..."
 Rep. Kathleen Rice, a New York Democrat said on the House floor recently.
 The lab works on a range of issues, including radiological and nuclear response research and development.
 It also provides a number of services for law enforcement and first responders, working most closely with New York metropolitan area agencies but also around the country.

 History

 A recounting of the lab's history shows changing missions and sponsors throughout the past 70 years, and in 2017 celebrated "seven decades of remarkable history – from measuring radioactive fallout during the Cold War, to conducting operational assessments of first responder technologies today."
 The lab started as part of the Atomic Energy Commission followed by The Energy Research and Development Administration and then the US Department of Energy.
 In 2003, the lab was transferred into the Department of Homeland Security, Science & Technology Directorate by Sec.
 303 of the Homeland Security Act of 2002.
 The laboratory's name is its third during its history, following the Health and Safety Laboratory from 1953 to 1977 and the Environmental Measurements Laboratory from 1977 to 2009.

+The Manhattan Project/Atomic Energy Commission (1942–1975)

+The Laboratory traces its roots to the Manhattan Project.
+The lab was formed as the Medical Division of the Atomic Energy Commission (AEC) in 1947.
+In 1949 it was renamed the Health and Safety Division, and in 1953, the Health and Safety Laboratory (HASL).
+Fallout from nuclear weapons tests became a major concern and the lab's focus later shifted to a network of monitoring stations and measurements of radioactivity in food products.

+The HASL Procedures Manual became the standard for environmental radiation measurement techniques.
+In the 1960s, the lab began taking measurements of radon in mines to assess the health risks of miners.

+Environmental Measurements Laboratory

+In the 1970s, the lab's worldwide sampling programs were expanded to include non-nuclear pollutants.
+In 1975 the Health and Safety Laboratory became part of the Energy Research and Development Administration, later absorbed by the US Department of Energy, and changed its name to the Environmental Measurements Laboratory (EML).

+In the 1970s, the lab established the Quality Assurance Program for environmental dosimeters and radioanalytical measurements, continued work related to nuclear weapons tests, and studied radon in homes.
+After the Three Mile Island accident and Chernobyl disaster, the lab's work allowed reconstructing the resulting contamination.